• Art magazine

 #Metoo and hanging up pictures

-The #Metoo movement also shook the power structure of the art world.
-The British art magazine "Artreview" placed the campaign in 2017 in third place in its annual art stranking "Power 100" .
-The movement changed the climate, in which curators are selected, prizes and exhibitions are designed (the day of mirrors reported * ).
+The #MeToo movement also shook the power structure of the art world.
+The British art magazine "ArtReview" "Power 100" art ranking in 2017.
+The movement changed the climate in which curators are selected, prizes are awarded, and exhibitions are conceived (as reported by the Tagesspiegel * ).

 As a result, several prominent figures of the art scene had to withdraw: Artforum co-editor Knight Landesman, Armory Show Director Benjamin Genocchio and the curator Jens Hoffmann were all excluded due to allegations of harassment.
 In addition, #metoo sparked a debate in many museums about which art can still be shown.